-Switching a service provider in any part of our lives can feel painful.
-It’s just easier not to move – can be an easy mindset to find yourself in.
+Switching an IT service provider in any part of our lives can feel painful.
+It’s just easier not to move – it can be an easy mindset to find yourself in.
 And you’re right – this is a big decision.
 But if it is the right one there are things you can do to make the transition easier.

 Let us take you through all the things you need to consider so that the transition can be smooth and you can take your business onto the next stage of its journey.
-We provide Managed Support Services for all sorts of businesses.
+We are an IT Service Provider for all sorts of companies.

 Talk To Your New Provider

-Talk to your new provider – you want to make sure that you can have a good relationship with them.
+Talk to your new IT Service Provider – you want to make sure that you can have a good relationship with them.
 You should talk to them about all the things you don’t like about your current arrangement – this is to ensure that the new provider can actually fix these problems AND so they are aware of them.

 You should also talk about the things that you really like about your old provider so that they will continue with the new provider.
-There is no point changing provider to get something fixed if you lose the things that you liked.
+There is no point in changing providers to get something fixed if you lose the things that you liked.
 Get both – you deserve it!
-Make sure you ask them if you will get access to Microsoft Teams – 5 Reasons Why Business of All Shapes And Sizes Love Microsoft Teams.
+Make sure you ask them if you will get access to Microsoft Teams – 5 Reasons Why Businesses of All Shapes And Sizes Love Microsoft Teams.